 Mastering the Challenges of Continuous Glucose Monitor Design

 The popularity of wearable healthcare products is expanding.
-Some 30% of U.S. adults are already using a wearable medical device, according to the National Institutes of Health, and the market is expected to grow from $59 billion in 2020 to $156 billion by 2024.
+Some 30% of U.S. adults are already using a wearable medical device, according to the National Institutes of Health.

 These new medical technology or “medtech” offerings can significantly improve quality of life for patients by monitoring health outside the confines of a clinical setting.
 One of the most impactful and best-selling wearables is the continuous glucose monitor (CGM).
 It is also a prime example of the intensive product development required to bring a new wearable idea to market.